gitter-badger/ExData_Plotting1/ProjectNotes.md

 The data should be reduced to roughly 1 / 2*365 or 1 / 730th of the original data.
 The memory required by the pipeline is minimal, since it deals with only a single row at a time. the resulting filtered data set was 183,447 bytes in 2880 rows plus the row with the column headings.

 Each row needs a date-time object and 7 floating point objects.
 Let's round 2880 to 3000.
 We need memory for 3000 rows.
-Assuming floats are like doubles (8 bytes and a datetime is worth 20 bytes lets round per row memory to 80 bytes.)
+Assuming floats are like doubles (8 bytes and a datetime is worth 20 bytes let'ßs round per row memory to 80 bytes.)
 An in-memory representation should be approximately 240,000 bytes.
-We could probably handle that data on a computer from the late 80's, but it might not have had the network capacity for a "download.
+We could probably handle that data on a computer from the late 80's, but it might not have had the network capacity for a "download".
+The actual size of the filtered file is
+ 183,447 bytes on a Mac.

 * We will only be using data from the dates 2007-02-01 and 2007-02-02.
 One alternative is to read the data from just those dates